saurabh1969/PEcAN/README.md

 ### Description
-This is simple counter application, using flask microframework and sqlite3 to load the metadata csv to SQLIte database.
+This is python application, using flask microframework and sqlite3 to load the metadata csv to SQLIte database.

 ### Install guide